ronsm/MScR-Project/Training/Classification Module (Timeseries)/README.md

 ## Usage

-Timeseries data is required for the classification module to work, which is exactly what the Data Converter Module (DCvM) provides.
-If you have not done so already, you **must** copy the `dataset` folder output by the DCvM into the root directory of this module - potentially overwriting an existing dataset, if one already exists.
+Timeseries data is required for the classification module to work, which is exactly what the timeseries variant of the Data Converter Module (DCvM) provides.
+If you have not done so already, you **must** copy the `dataset` folder output by the timeseries DCvM into the root directory of this module - potentially overwriting an existing dataset, if one already exists.

 From there, you should then simply be able to run the module with the following command, where `num_experiments` is the number of unique models that will be generated an evaluated (each over a number of epochs):